Robbie08/VehicleManager/README.md

 * OnClickListenerEditVehicleForm
 * OnClickListenerGetVehicle
 * OnClickListenerGetVehicleDisplay

+#### Interfaces
+I included some interfaces to help our client interact with the REST API services
+* FirebaseManager
+* Utils

 ### Testing
 * I performed simple unit tests as well as instrumented tests to ensure app functionallity is working fine.